About Deborah Steiner

-Deborah Steiner (Spring ’16) is currently the John Jay Professor of Greek and Latin in the Department of Classics at Columbia University, where she has taught since 1994.
+Deborah Steiner (CBA ’16) is currently the John Jay Professor of Greek and Latin in the Department of Classics at Columbia University, where she has taught since 1994.
 She is the author of books and articles treating archaic and early classical Greek literary, visual and epigraphic culture and the intersections between the different media, and is now working on the topic of chorality – with particular attention to choral dancing – in a variety of early sources.

 Choral Constructions: choral song and dance in archaic and early classical Greek texts, art and the material record